Dashboard Member settings

 What is a contract holder?

-Under the Act there is less distinction between ‘tenants’ and ‘licensees’, so the term ‘contract holder’ may apply to both so long as they are renting under an occupation contract.
+Under the Act, there is less distinction between ‘tenants’ and ‘licensees’ than there was previously, so the term ‘contract holder’ may apply to either, so long as the individual is renting under an occupation contract.

 What are joint contract holders?

-Under the Act, contract holders can be joint contract holders.
-This means that, with the landlord’s consent (which must not be unreasonably withheld or delayed), a new contract holder can be added to an existing contract without the contract coming to an end.
+Under the Act, contract holders can be joint contract holders (ie more than one contract holder can share an occupation contract).
+With the landlord’s consent (which must not be unreasonably withheld or delayed), a new contract holder can be added to an existing contract without the contract coming to an end.
 Similarly, an existing joint contract holder can move out and leave the occupation contract without it coming to an end.

-Joint contract holders are fully liable for all the obligations under the contract.
+Joint contract holders are fully liable for all obligations under the occupation contract.
 This means that if one joint contract holder does not pay rent, the remaining joint contract holders will be liable for the rent in full.
-However, joint contract holders are only liable for the obligations of the contract for the duration that they are a contract holder under the contract.
+However, joint contract holders are only liable to perform obligations under the contract for the duration that they are a contract holder.
 In other words, once a contract holder leaves the contract, they will no longer be liable for any obligations under the contract.

-Under a lodger agreement, a lodger rents a spare room in the property the landlord lives in.
-Lodgers typically have the right to use the rent they rent and the communal areas of the property (eg bathroom, kitchen and garden).
+Under a lodger agreement, an individual (ie a lodger) rents a spare room in a property in which their landlord also resides.
+Lodgers typically have the right to use the room they rent and the communal areas of the property (eg the bathroom, kitchen, and garden).

 Under the Act, certain contracts which meet the requirements of an occupation contract will not be occupation contracts unless the landlord gives notice that the contract is an occupation contract.
 Lodger agreements fall into this category.

-In most circumstances, it will be preferable for a live-in landlord taking on a lodger to do so under a licence, as opposed to an occupation contract.
-This is because occupation contracts grant contract holders more rights than a licence.
-Landlords can use a Lodger agreement to take a lodger on under a licence.
+In most circumstances, it will be preferable for a live-in landlord taking on a lodger to do so under a licence that is not an occupation contract.
+This is because occupation contracts grant contract holders more rights (eg protections against eviction) than licences.
+Landlords can use a Lodger agreement to take in a lodger under a licence.

-For more information, read Taking in a lodger and do not hesitate to Ask a lawyer if you have any questions.
+For more information, read Taking in a lodger.
+Do not hesitate to Ask a lawyer if you have any questions.

 Holiday lets enable property owners to rent out a furnished property as a holiday home for a short period of time.
 Typically, the person renting the holiday home (known as a ‘holidaymaker’) does not get the right to remain in the property after the rental period.